NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support importing GDSII files?

 Yes.
-The [`get_GDSII_prisms`](Python_User_Interface/#gdsii-support) routine is used to import [GDSII](https://en.wikipedia.org/wiki/GDSII) files.
+The [`get_GDSII_prisms`](../Python_User_Interface/#gdsii-support) routine is used to import [GDSII](https://en.wikipedia.org/wiki/GDSII) files.
+See [Tutorial/GDSII Import](https://meep.readthedocs.io/en/latest/Python_Tutorials/GDSII_Import/) for an example.
 This feature facilitates the simulation of 2d/planar structures which are fabricated using semiconductor foundries.
 Also, it enables Meep's plug-and-play capability with [electronic design automation](https://en.wikipedia.org/wiki/Electronic_design_automation) (EDA) circuit-layout editors (e.g., Cadence Virtuoso Layout, Silvaco Expert, KLayout, etc.).
 EDA is used for the synthesis and verification of large and complex integrated circuits.

 ### Checking convergence